 But, there are some tricks of the trade that we want to pass along.

 In general, look for the product with the shortest ingredient list.

-Take a look at the peanut butter picture above as an example.
+For example, take a look at the featured peanut butter picture.

 It’s a good idea to avoid things with “added sugars” or unhealthy processed oils (especially palm oil, which is also horrendous for the environment).